 Open the PCW IDE.
 If any files are open, click File>Close All Click File>Open>Source File.
-Select the file: c:\program files\picc\examples\ex stwt.c Scroll down to the bottom of this file.
+Select the file: c:\program files\picc\examples\ex_stwt.c Scroll down to the bottom of this file.
 Notice the editor shows comments, preprocessor directives and C keywords in different colors.
-Move the cursor over the Set_timer0 and click.
+Move the cursor over the Set_timer1 and click.
 Press the F1 key.
-Notice a Help file description for set_timer0 appears.
+Notice a Help file description for set_timer1 appears.
 The cursor may be placed on any keyword or built-in function and F1 will find help for the item.
-Review the editor special functions by clicking on ${\bf Edit}$ .
+Review the editor special functions by clicking on Edit .
 The IDE allows various standard cut, paste and copy functions.
 Review the editor option settings by clicking on Options&gt;Editor Properties .
 The IDE allows selection of the tab size, editor colors, fonts, and many more.
-Click on Options&gt;Toolbar to select which icons appear on the toolbars.
-Compiler Use the drop-down box under Compile to select the compiler.
+Click on Options&gt;T oolbar&gt;Keyboard&gt;Customize/Setup to select which icons appear on the toolbars.
+Compiler Use the white box on the toolbar to select the compiler.
 CCS offers different compilers for each family of Microchip parts.
-All the exercises in this booklet are for the PIC16F877A chip, a 14-bit opcode part.
-Make sure PCM 14 bit is selected in the drop-down box under the Compiler tab.
-The main program compiled is always shown in the bottom of the IDE.
+All the exercises in this booklet are for the dsPIC30F4012 chip, a 24-bit opcode part.
+Make sure PCD 24-bit is selected in the white box.
+The main program compiled is always shown in the lower right corner of the IDE.
 If this is not the file you want to compile, then click on the tab of the file you want to compile.
 Right click into editor and select Make file project .
-Click Options&gt;Project Options&gt;Include Files and review the list of directories the compiler uses to search for included files.
-The install program should have put two directories in this list: devices and drivers.
-Normally the file formats need not be changed and global defines are not used in these exercises.
+Click Options&gt;Project Options&gt;Global Defines and review the list of directories the compiler uses to search for included files.
+The install program should have put two directories in this list: devices and drivers Normally the file formats need not be changed and global defines are not used in these exercises.
 To review these settings, click Options&gt;Project Options&gt;Output Files and Options&gt;Project Options&gt;Global Defines .
 Click the compile icon to compile.
 Notice the compilation box shows the files created and the amount of ROM and RAM used by this program.
-Press any key to remove the compilation box.
+Compilation box will close automatically when done compiling.